-- 1 Although the property owner may opt to provide an annual membership to all employees, the requirement is one membership per full time employee. - 2 Full compliance means that the property owner offers one membership per employee and/or Dwelling Unit regardless of whether or not the memberships are accepted. - 3 If a property owner offers the off-street car-share spaces to a certified car-share organization for two consecutive ongoing reporting periods and no certified car-share organization agrees to use the spaces, the property owner must file a TDM Plan Update Application to revise the TDM Plan with new measures to ensure that the target is achieved.
+- 1 Although the property owner may opt to provide an annual membership to all employees, the requirement is one membership per full time employee. - 2 Full compliance means that the property owner offers one membership per employee and/or Dwelling Unit regardless of whether or not the memberships are accepted. - 3 If a property owner offers the off-street car-share spaces in an amount exceeding Code requirements to a certified car-share organization for two consecutive ongoing reporting periods and no certified car-share organization agrees to use the spaces, the property owner must either provide its own fleet of car-share vehicles and operate them per Code requirements or file a TDM Plan Update Application to revise the TDM Plan with new measures from the Standards at the time of TDM Plan Update application to ensure that the target is achieved.

-For Option D, for all car-share spaces that are provided, above and beyond the Planning Code requirements, up to 15 percent of the car-share parking spaces and memberships may be substituted with spaces and memberships for another shared vehicle type.
+For Option D and E, for all car-share spaces that are provided, above and beyond the Planning Code requirements, up to 15 percent of the car-share parking spaces and memberships may be substituted with spaces and memberships for another shared vehicle type.
 Other shared vehicle types include: scooters, motorized bicycles and/or other motorized vehicles.
+Shared vehicles must meet the operational standards outlined in Section 166 of the Planning Code.
 The maximum number of car-share spaces for any Development Project is 50 spaces.